section-engineering-education/engineering-education/articles/dijkstra-python/index.md

 5|INF
 6|INF

-We also have a list to keep track of the visited nodes only, and since we have started with node 0, we add it to the list(We denote a visited node by adding an asterisk beside it in the table and a red border around it on the graph).
+We also have a list to keep track of only the visited nodes, and since we have started with node 0, we add it to the list (we denote a visited node by adding an asterisk beside it in the table and a red border around it on the graph).

 ![Graph 5](/engineering-education/dijkstra-python/second-illustration.png)